 You can find all these styles at a Sit n’ Sleep location near you.
-Put each one to the test, and decide for yourself which one feels most comfortable.
-Won’t regret ditching your old pillow for something that is soft, supportive, and perfectly suited to your sleep style.
+Put each one to the test and decide for yourself which one feels most comfortable.
+You won’t regret ditching your old pillow for something that is soft, supportive, and perfectly suited to your sleep style.

 So, when was the last time you replaced your pillow?